 The WOW factor in this experience was getting to see a popular tourist city Barcelona differently than most would, and seeing all the landscape and urban landscape that makes the city so picturesque.

 As far as bang for your buck goes, it is definitely a special occasion sort of experience.
 Helicopter rides are never really cheap and typically they are pretty short rides.
 But if you can afford to spend a little extra on this sort of tour, then I definitely suggest you do!
-The cheapest helicopter tour they offer is from 50 euros and the rest are just upwards from there.

 Although this experience involves heights, there really wasn’t much to fear.
 As I mentioned earlier, the ride is pretty smooth.
 Although it might not be something you’re used to, it was really simple to board, understand instructions and enjoy!